 - WSDL (Web Services Description Language)

-Soap web services: – SOAP is XML based protocol.
-It is platform and language independent.
+Soap web services in salesforce: – SOAP is XML based protocol.
+It is a platform and language independent.
 By using SOAP, you will be able to interact with other applications designed in different programming languages.

 |SOAP stands for Simple Object Access Protocol.||REST stands for Representational State Transfer.|